VPAC/superlinux/supercomputingwithlinux.md

 `git clone https://github.com/levlafayette/superlinux`

+Copying code and data from github repositories is a fairly common activity in supercomputing, so it's worth learning right away how to do this.
+Copying *books* is less common, but far from unknown.

-To copy a file from within a system use the cp command.
+To copy a file from within a system use the `cp` command.
 The following is an example:

 `cp /common/introductory/gattaca.txt .` : Copy the file gattaca.txt from the directory path /common/introductory/ to the current working directory, represented by the `.` symbol.

-There is a great deal of options that can are part of the cp command; some of the more common include a recursive copy for all files in a series of directories and sub-directories (e.g., `cp -r /common/introductory .`) and a copy as an archive, with permissions, recursive, and links (e.g., `cp -a /common/introductory .`) .
+There is a great deal of options that can are part of the `cp` command; some of the more common include a recursive copy for all files in a series of directories and sub-directories (e.g., `cp -r /common/introductory .`) and a copy as an archive, with permissions, recursive, and links (e.g., `cp -a /common/introductory .`) .
 To copy a long file name or directory, use the tab key for auto-completion of the path and options.
+The tab key for auto-completion is your friend.
+Use it a lot.

 To move files to and from the supercomputer and one's desktop you need to use an SCP (secure copy protocol) or SFTP (secure file transfer protocol) over SSH.
-If you are using Linux or Mac, you will be able to do this with the standard command-line interface with the general procedure of; scp source destination
+If you are using Linux or Mac, you will be able to do this with the standard command-line interface with the general procedure of;
+`scp source destination`.

 This however doesn't quite give the full story.
 Both the source or the destination may include a username and address, although if one is running the command the source or destination machine the account information does not have to be entered for that machine.
 Often a path to the files and directories will be required as well.
 However remembering the order source then destination is good shorthand.